dapr/quickstarts/tutorials/workflow/python/versioning/README.md

    SW2 --> SS --> EW2
 ```

-The workflow engine will always execute the latest version of the workflow for new instances.
+The workflow engine will always execute the latest version of the workflow when new instances are started.
 Older versions will only be executed for workflows that were already in-flight when the update was deployed.

 ## Inspect the patching workflow

-Open the `after_patching.py` file.
-This file shows how to migrate the workflow using patching.
-The `ctx.is_patched("send_sms")` check determines whether the workflow should execute the new `send_sms` activity or the original `send_email` activity.
+Review the `after_patching.py` file.
+This file shows how to create a new workflow version using patching.
+The `ctx.is_patched("send_sms")` check determines whether the workflow should execute the new `send_sms` activity or the original `send_email` activity based on if the patch `send_sms` is applied.

 ```mermaid
 graph LR